kubos/kubos/docs/kubos-linux-on-mbm2.rst

     $ sudo make

 The full build process will take a while.
-Running on a Linux VM, it took about an hour.
+Running on a Linux VM, it takes about an hour.
 Running in native Linux, it took about ten minutes.
 Once this build process has completed once, you can run other BuildRoot commands to rebuild only certain sections and it will go much more quickly (<5 min).